milesmcc/shynet/GUIDE.md

 REDIS_CACHE_LOCATION=redis://redis.default.svc.cluster.local/0
 # If set, make sure CELERY_TASK_ALWAYS_EAGER is False
 CELERY_BROKER_URL=redis://redis.default.svc.cluster.local/1

+# Other Shynet settings
+# How frequently should the monitoring script "phone home" (in ms)?
+SCRIPT_HEARTBEAT_FREQUENCY=5000
+# Should only superusers (admins) be able to create services?
+This is helpful
+# when you'd like to invite others to your Shynet instance but don't want
+# them to be able to create services of their own.
+ONLY_SUPERUSERS_CREATE=False
 ```

 4. Setup the Shynet database by running `docker run --env-file=<your env file> milesmcc/shynet:latest python manage.py migrate`.